newrelic-experimental/newrelic-azure-export/readme.md

 - [ ] Add proper Error handling
 - [ ] Test to make sure all data is pulled without any gaps.
 - [ ] Maybe instead of using ``since x minutes ago`` it would be better to use the timestamp of the last event previously pulled? not sure how to do that quite yet.

+License
+NewRelic Azure Export is licensed under the Apache 2.0 License.